nzakas/understandinges6/manuscript/01-The-Basics.md

     // i is not accessible here

-In this example, the variable `i` only exists within the `for` loop (in fact, a new `i` is declared for *each iteration* of the loop).
+In this example, the variable `i` only exists within the `for` loop.
 Once the loop is complete, the variable is destroyed and is no longer accessible elsewhere.

 Unlike `var`, `let` has no hoisting characteristics.
 A variable declared with `let` cannot be accessed until after the `let` statement.
 Attempting to do so results in a reference error: